-- Risk,
+- Risk.

 - Customer satisfaction,

 - Increased maintenance costs.

 - Compounding of the required renewal amount in later years.

-It is noted that the renewal gap forecasts will only substantially change as a result of a new condition survey.
+It is noted that the renewal gap forecasts will only substantially change because of a new condition survey.

 Assets requiring renewal are identified from one of two approaches in the Lifecycle Model.